-All the Council Tax is collected by us is passed on to the relevant authority.
+All the Council Tax is collected by us and is passed on to the relevant authority.

 Where the money comes from

-In this financial year, Council Tax will raise £11.3 million for us (Sevenoaks District Council).
-After adding a contribution from reserves (£0.5 million), the rest will come from Business Rates (£2.1 million) and interest from our savings and property investments (£1.7 million).
-This gives a total of £15.6 million to spend on services.
+In this financial year, Council Tax will raise £11.9 million for us (Sevenoaks District Council).
+After adding a contribution from reserves (£1.2 million), the rest will come from Government support and Business Rates (£2.5 million) and interest from our savings and property investments (£1.7 million).
+This gives a total of £17.3 million to spend on services.

 How the money is spent

-Health, housing, homelessness, leisure, community safety, grants to voluntary organisations, economic and property development and tourism.
+Health, housing, homelessness, leisure, community safety, grants to voluntary organisations.

-Development control, local plan, planning enforcement, planning appeals, conservation, building control, environmental health and licensing.
+Development control, local plan, planning enforcement, planning appeals, conservation, building control, environmental health, licensing.

-Finance, refuse collection, recycling, street cleansing, car parking, CCTV, parks, emergency planning, internal audit and Council property.
+Finance, refuse collection, recycling, street cleansing, car parking, CCTV, parks, emergency planning, internal audit.

 For further information, please contact us.